Dineobellator: Description

 Dineobellator was a dromaeosaur originally thought to have been similar in size to Velociraptor and Saurornitholestes, but reexaminations of the holotype suggest that it was about the size of Deinonychus based on similar dimensions of the humerus.
 Unique features of the skeleton suggest greater hand and feet flexion than normal for dromaeosaurs, a tighter grip strength in the manual unguals, and greater movement at the tail base.
 These may aid in agility and predation.
 Additionally, the presence of quill knobs on the ulna suggest it was feathered, as assumed for all dromaeosaurids.

 Classification

-In their 2020 phylogenetic analysis, Jasinski et al. recoveredDineobellator in the Velociraptorinae.
+In their 2020 phylogenetic analysis, Jasinski et al. recovered Dineobellator in the Velociraptorinae.
 In a 2022 reexamination of the holotype, Jasinski et al. instead recovered Dineobellator as a member of the Eudromaeosauria, outside of the Velociraptorinae, Saurornitholestinae and Dromaeosaurinae.
 These results are displayed in the cladogram below:

 Paleobiology

 One of the claws on the right hand of the type specimen of Dineobellator bears a gouge, the size of which is consistent with the claws of a similarly-sized theropod, possibly another Dineobellator.
 No evidence of healing is present, suggesting that the injury occurred close to the time of death.
 A broken and re-healed rib was also documented in the specimen.